 Exploratory/Developmental Research Grant Program (R21)

 The Exploratory/Developmental Grant (R21) program is intended to encourage exploratory and developmental research projects by providing support for the early and conceptual stages of these projects.
 These studies may involve considerable risk but may lead to a breakthrough in a particular area or to the development of novel techniques, agents, methodologies, models, or applications that could have a major impact on a field of biomedical, behavioral, or clinical research.

 Early Career Research (ECR) Award (R21)

-The NIDCD Early Career Reseach (ECR) Award (R21) replaced the NIDCD Small Grants (R03) program on December 11, 2015.
+The NIDCD Early Career Reseach (ECR) Award (R21) replaced the NIDCD Small Grants (R03) program on December 11, 2015, and was reissued on December 11, 2017.
 The NIDCD Small Grant R03 program no longer exists, and new or resubmission applications for it will not be accepted.

 While the purpose of the NIDCD ECR R21 Award is identical to the former R03 program, applicants should read the NIDCD ECR R21 Award announcement carefully because it contains some modifications, e.g., regarding Program Director/Principal Investigator effort.
 The NIDCD ECR R21 Award should not be considered a form of the NIH-wide parent R21 program listed above.

 Individuals who had intended to prepare a resubmission application for the NIDCD Small Grant Program (R03) must instead submit a NEW application in response to the NIDCD Early Career Reseach (ECR) Award (R21) announcement, and must adhere to the guidance in Reminders Related to the NIH/AHRQ Policy for Application Submission.
 Individuals who are beyond the 7-year eligibility period must contact the NIDCD's Bracie Watson, Ph.D. to obtain written eligibility confirmation that must be included with the application.